 New Ways to Nightcap

-Chillier days.
-Longer nights.
+Chilly days.
+Long nights.
 It’s time to break out the good liquor.
 Forming the bedrock of any good bar cabinet, Scotch is often the drink of choice to close out the evening.
 But it’s far from the only option.
-For a new addition to your personal minibar, look no further than our edit of autumn-ready spirits.
+For a new addition to your personal minibar, look no further than our edit of winter-ready spirits.
 Chin-chin.

 Tequila’s older, earthier cousin, mezcal is made from 30-plus varietals of the agave desert plant.
 The piña (heart) is roasted in subterranean fire pits before being fermented and distilled, imparting a certain smokiness to its flavour spectrum that likens it to peated Scotch.
 Except it’s much more nuanced than that.
 Depending on the type of agave used, it can taste floral, citrussy, fruity, sometimes leafy, making it a particularly wonderful sipping spirit – enjoyed neat or over ice.
 That said, it can also offer an interesting twist to cocktails.
-At Harrods, Baccarat Bar manager Cameron Attfield uses it in his Old Fashioned (pictured below), switching out the sugar for a charred pineapple sugar to further accentuate its complex flavours.
+Try swapping the whisky in an Old Fashioned with mezcal, then switch out the sugar for a charred pineapple sugar to further accentuate its complex flavours.

 Rum Away With Me